raganwald/raganwald.github.com/_posts/2014-03-31-what-is-wrong-with-classes-in-javascript.md

 ### encapsulation

 Those are the semantic issues.
-Let's talk about the engineering issues, let's address is as if we don't care whether classes represent some knowledge in the real world, they're just a tool for getting our programs to work.
-Fine!
+Let's talk about the engineering issues, let's address classes as if we don't care whether they represent some knowledge in the real world.
+Let's presume that classes are just a tool for getting our programs to work.
+Are they still a problem?

+Yes, classes (specifically class hierarchies) are a problem, even if all we want to do is use them to implement behaviour.
 Programs have three important use cases:

 1. Programs must be easy to write;
 2. Programs must be easy to understand;